togakangaroo/thee/README.md

 var obj = {};
 obj.whatAreThings = whatAreThing;
-obj.whatAreThings("one", "two", "htree"); //Things passed in: [Object object] one two three
+obj.whatAreThings("one", "two", "three"); //Things passed in: [Object object] one two three
 ```

 What a pain in the ass!